adarshsingh-1/adarshsingh-1/README.md

 Web Developer Learning AI
 -------------------------

 I am a Computer Science Engineering student specializing in full-stack development.
-I build web applications using React.js, Node.js, Express.js, and MongoDB.
-I have developed projects like a URL shortener, an AI text summarizer Chrome extension, and a real-time currency converter.
+I build scalable web applications using React.js, Node.js, Express.js, and MongoDB.
+I have experience developing end-to-end solutions with authentication, APIs, and real-time features.
 I also have a strong foundation in C++, Java, Python, and data structures.

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [adarsh042021@outlook.com](mailto:adarsh042021@outlook.com)